 When writing the introduction, choose an appropriate hook or attention-grabber.
 After the title, the first sentence of your introduction should also convince the readers that the paper is worth reading.
-You can include facts about the issue such as statistics or statements that make people instantly get interested in reading more for themselves.
+You can include facts about the issue, such as statistics or statements that make people instantly interested in reading more for themselves.
 The next step is to give background information about the topic.
 Here, explain to the readers why the topic matters, why they should care to address it, and why you saw it fit to address it.
 Finally, present the thesis statement.

 Break down the body paragraphs depending on the main points that you have.
 Remember, each of the body paragraphs must support your thesis statement.
-Therefore, each topic sentence should be unique and must address a single idea that relates to your thesis.
-You should weigh in on your position on the issue of interest within the body paragraphs of the essay.
+Therefore, each topic sentence should be unique and address a single idea related to your thesis.
+You should weigh in on your position on the issue of interest within the essay's body paragraphs.
 And as you do so, present the arguments for or against your position to support your thesis.
 Utilize academic phrases and transition words when developing the body paragraphs for an adequate flow of ideas.

 Finally, the conclusion should entail a summary of your paper.
 Restate the thesis, summarize the main ideas, and give a call to action to your audience.

 Some people prefer writing the introduction last, and that is allowed provided the flow of the paper holds.
 If you do this, ensure that the introduction shows where the paper is headed.

-Because you focused on writing, it is possible that you rushed over and made mistakes and that is very well allowed.
-After writing the first draft, it is preferable to take a break from writing to develop an objective mind, has fresh ideas, and be able to polish the paper without bias.
+Because you focused on writing, it is possible that you rushed over and made mistakes, which is very well allowed.
+After writing the first draft, it is preferable to take a break from writing to develop an objective mind, have fresh ideas, and be able to polish the paper without bias.
 As you polish the paper, think of your audience and the instructions from your professor.